kris2475/AgriPV/README.md

 ### 3. Configuration & Tuning

 Key parameters are defined at the top of the sketch.
-Adjust these as necessary for your specific OpV panel and environment (e.g., in the file `config.h` or directly in the main sketch):
+Adjust these as necessary for your specific OPV panel and environment (e.g., in the file `config.h` or directly in the main sketch):

 * **WiFi Credentials:**
     ```cpp